FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/README.md

     If the GPO doesn't exist, the script will create it.

 .PARAMETER GPOName
     The name of the GPO to import into.
+This can be anything that matched your organizations standards

 .PARAMETER BackupPath
     The path to the ZIP file containing the GPO backup.

+.PARAMETER BackupGpoName
+    Must be the name of the GPO when it was backed up.
+In this case: 'Server - Local Users and Groups'
 #>

  .\ImportGPO.ps1 -GPOName "Server - Local Users and Groups" -BackupPath "C:\source\LocalGroupMembershipLifeCylceMaintenance\Server - Local Users and Groups.zip" -BackupGpoName 'Server - Local Users and Groups'
 ```